RayKlefstad/ICS46/README.md

  1. On GitHub, create an account.
  2. On Openlab and GitHub, set up SSH keys for communicating between your Openlab and GitHub accounts.
- 3. On Openlab, **clone** the public GitHub 46 course repository (`RayKlefstad/ICS46`) to your Openlab.
- 4. On GitHub, create your own private repository for this course on your own GitHub account.
+ 3. On GitHub Classroom, create your own private repository.
- 5. On Openlab, set up your private GitHub repository as a second `remote` so that you can `push` your work to it.
+ 4. On Openlab, **clone** your repository to your Openlab.

 ## 1 GitHub Account